Versioning and release

 Go-Plugin library (*.so) as containerd runtime plugincontainerd v2.0containerd v2.1Use external plugins (proxy or binary)

 • Pulling Schema 1 images has been disabled in containerd v2.0, but it still can be enabled by setting an environment variable CONTAINERD_ENABLE_DEPRECATED_PULL_SCHEMA_1_IMAGE=1 until containerd v2.1. ctr users have to specify --local too (e.g., ctr images pull --local).
+Users of CRI clients (such as Kubernetes and crictl) have to specify this environment variable on the containerd daemon (usually in the systemd unit).

 Deprecated config properties